 Question: How do I design a custom PCR-based target enrichment assay for Single Cell 3'?

-Please note that custom PCR-based target enrichment approaches have not been tested or validated by 10x Genomics, and are not supported.
+Answer: Please note that custom PCR-based target enrichment approaches have not been tested or validated by 10x Genomics, and are not supported.
 We are unable to provide specific experimental guidelines, and can only provide the general recommendations included here.

 For PCR-based target enrichment, the cDNA amplification reaction (Protocol Step 2.2) could be modified using a partial R1 forward primer that is normally supplied in the cDNA Primer Mix (CTACACGACGCTCTTCCGATCT), together with a custom pool of gene-specific reverse primers to amplify transcripts of interest.
 The amplified targets would then be converted to Illumina-ready sequencing constructs by following the remaining steps in the User Guide.

 Success will depend on the primer pool design and level of expression for the genes of interest.
 Before optimizing primer design for specific target genes, the user should run whole transcriptome sequencing with the Single Cell Gene Expression assay on typical samples and sequence to saturation.
 Genes with low levels of expression are not good candidates for targeted sequencing since they are unlikely to be detected at a high enough level to give adequate representation across cells in the sample.

 A few notes to be aware of when developing a PCR-based target enrichment protocol:

 - The number of cDNA amplification cycles, or in this case the number of "enrichment" cycles, may need to be increased by 1-2 cycles, particularly if there is a low relative abundance of the transcript of interest.

 - The number of SI-PCR cycles will likely need to be increased by 1-2 cycles since the total initial mass will be significantly less.